 A type of business that is owned and run by one individual.
 This type of business structure can be a good option for low-risk businesses and owners who want to test their business idea before forming a more formal business.
 Learn more about Sole Proprietorships here

 A type of business that is owned by two or more people.
 Partnerships can be a good choice for businesses with multiple owners, professional groups (like attorneys), and groups who want to test their business idea before forming a more formal business.
 Learn more about Partnerships here

 A type of business that is a hybrid between a corporation, partnership, and sole proprietorship.
 It can be owned by a single person or a corporation.
 All owners of an LLC are referred to as “Members”.
 LLCs can be a good choice for medium-or higher-risk businesses, owners with significant personal assets they want to be protected, and owners who want to pay a lower tax rate than they would with a corporation.
 Learn more about Limited Liability Companies here

-S Corps are like C Corps with one key difference being in how it can be taxed.
-S Corps are designed to avoid the double taxation drawback of a regular C Corp.
-S Corps allow profits and some losses to be passed through to owners’ personal income without also being subject to corporate tax rates.
-S Corps are a good choice for a business that would otherwise be a C Corp, but meets the criteria to file as an S Corp.
+S-Corps are like C-Corps with one key difference being in how they can be taxed.
+S-Corps are designed to avoid the double taxation drawback of a regular C-Corp.
+S-Corps allows profits and some losses to be passed through to owners’ personal income without also being subject to corporate tax rates.
+S-Corps are a good choice for a business that would otherwise be a C-Corp but meets the criteria to file as an S-Corp.

 Learn more about Corporations here

 Selecting a business name can be a fun step, but it also requires a great deal of consideration.
 You want to choose a name that positively reflects your product and brand.
 Forbes put together a helpful tip sheet for selecting your business name, below are some of the most valuable:

 - Avoid hard-to-spell names